 The Golden Horn

-We are walking back to the Old Town and to our hotel.
+We are walking back to Old Town and our hotel.
 We are crossing the Golden Horn on foot over the Atatürk bridge.
 From here, there is a beautiful view of the Fatih and Eminonu neighbourhoods, over which the Suleymaniye Mosque, the Blue Mosque and the Hagia Sophia Museum dominate.
-On the shore we can see the marina and passenger ships.
+On the shore, we can see the marina and passenger ships.

 In the evening we are returning to the Galata bridge to taste the fresh fish once again.

 It was a long and exciting day.
 The step count shows that we have gone thru over 34,000, which gives an impressive result of 27.7 km.
 It’s hard to believe that we’ve made it because daily we do not overcome such distance on foot.
 In Istanbul, however, there are so many attractions along the way that you do not feel that you are walking around the city all day long.